xalvarez/github-team-dashboard/README.md

     ./gradlew run

-Thanks to incremental annotation processing, startup time will improve significantlythe next time you run the command above.
+Thanks to incremental annotation processing, startup time will improve significantly the next time you run the command above.

 Once the application is started you'll find it under [localhost:8080](http://localhost:8080).